roman-sundurov/TheWallet/README.md

 MoneyManager is a test project where I apply new knowledge and technologies.
 The application is a classic money manager.
 The user can save his money income/expenses.
 Each transaction can be assigned a date, a note, and a category.

+I will be very grateful if you tell me about errors in the project, or suggest improvements.

 ## Stack:
 - Language - Swift
 - Interface - UIKit